jdrich/sqlutil/README.md

 ## About

-The sqlutil repository currently houses only a pair of scripts, pushview and pullview.
+The sqlutil repository currently houses a pair of scripts, pushobject and pullobject.
 These scripts can be run from cmd.exe or msys/cygwin (use the right file for your shell environment).
 The scripts require SQL Server 2008 Management Studio to be installed on the local machine.